deneb-viz/deneb-viz.github.io/docs/deeper-concepts/pattern-fills.md

 # Pattern Fills

 :::caution Pattern fills are not a Vega feature
-They are only supported for the SVG renderer and will not work for Canvas.
+They are supported only by the SVG renderer and will not work with Canvas.
 Please bear these points in mind if looking to port a specification elsewhere.
 :::

 ## Overview

-There are a range of SVG fill patterns available wherever a `color`, `stroke` or `fill` can be used in a mark's property.
+A range of SVG fill patterns is available wherever a `color`, `stroke`, or `fill` can be used in a mark's properties.
 These are based on [the excellent work of Irene Ros](https://iros.github.io/patternfills/).

-Because SVG patterns have to be explicitly defined inside a web page, we can't add all possible combinations of colors and patterns without significant performance reduction.
-Therefore the functionality is split into two components:
+Because SVG patterns must be explicitly defined within a web page, we can't include all possible combinations of colors and patterns without a significant performance hit.
+Therefore, the functionality is split into two components:

 1. **Default Patterns**: pre-defined monochrome patterns, which are a good starting point for many data visualization use cases.
 2. **Dynamic Variations**: a custom expression function to generate variations of the default patterns with a specific foreground and/or background color.